Licence-to-Fab/licence-to-fab.github.io/collections/_projects/safety_design.md

 # Engineering Resources

 The following are resources for general engineering that we compiled for our work.
 Please note that we only publish resources which are freely avaliable online or have been open-sourced.
 For books that don't have PDFs linked you will likely have to purchase them, or gain access through your local/university library.
+For general EV resources, please also [see the old MIT EVT website links page.](https://mit.edu/evt/links.html)

 ## Safety